Lenala39/SolarSystem/README.md

   ![](spaceship_moving.png)
   * Let the sun shine: implement a simple billboard which is a textured quad that always faces the viewer.
 Fill the texture with color values in `Texture::createSunglowTexture()` to mimic a fading aura around the sun.
 The result texture should look similar to this:
     ![](sunglow.png)
   * Then, render it in `Solar_viewer::draw_scene(...)` with the color shader.
 To make sure, that it always faces the viewer complete `Billboard::computeBillboardAngles(...)`.
-The result shoul look like
+The result should look like
   ![](sun_billboard.png)
   * If you want a video comparison check out the `spaceship.mp4` in the video directory.